Political system: Parliamentary republic

 During the meeting following the European Council on 17-18 March 2016, EU leaders and Turkey agreed to accelerate the fulfilment of the visa liberalisation roadmap, with a view to lifting visa requirements for Turkish citizens by end of June 2016 at the latest, if all benchmarks have been met.
 They reconfirmed their commitment to re-energise the accession process as set out in the joint statement of 29 November 2015.
 They agreed, as a next step, to open chapter 33 during the Netherlands presidency.

-The last meeting of the Accession Conference with Turkey at ministerial level was held on 14 December 2015.
-The conference opened negotiations on chapter 17, on economic and monetary policy.
+The last meeting of the Accession Conference with Turkey at ministerial level was held on 30 June 2016.
+The conference opened negotiations on Chapter 33, on financial and budgetary provisions.